 6. Best Alternative to Sidify: MusicFab Music Converter

-MusicFab Music Converter is also a music downloader software that allows you to download and save songs from various digital music platforms in your preferred format.
+MusicFab Music Converter is also music downloader software that allows you to download and save songs from various digital music platforms in your preferred format.
 For example, Spotify, Amazon Music, YouTube Music, Apple Music, TIDAL, etc., are all supported.

 7. Pick one: MusicFab vs. Sidify